 Water deficit in plant disturbs normal turgor pressure, and the loss of cell turgidity may stop cell enlargement that causes reduced plant growth.
 It increases root shoot ratio, the thickness of cell walls and the amount of cutinization and lignification (Srivalli et al., 2003).
+Water stress during the vegetative phase reduces yield through restricted plant size leaf area and root growth which subsequently reduces the dry matter accumulation, number of pods per plant and low harvest index (Sadasivan et al., 1988).

 Focusing on techniques that can improve water availability in the summer growing season might be increased the production of summer crops.
 Because, without any management rain or irrigation water may be percolating beyond the root-zone, resulted in environmental consequences and diminishes water reserves.
 Using humic acid causes a great impact on the yield and yield components of potato and has an important role to play in achieving the goals of sustainable agriculture (Fadaee and Bagherzadeh, 2017).
 Soil amendments represent a management strategy that could conserve moisture in soils.
 Soil amendment compounds are materials added to soil to improve its physical and fertility properties, i.e., water retention, permeability, water infiltration, drainage, aeration, and structure and nutrients availability.
 Integrated application of organic and inorganic fertilizers increased field crop yield and yield components and soil nutrients (Admas et al., 2015).
 By this, a better environment for roots in addition to the plant growth is provided (Davies et al., 2004).
 Humic acid improves the physical (Varanini et al., 1995), chemical and biological properties of soils (Mikkelsen, 2005).
 The role of humic acid is well known in controlling, soil-borne diseases and improving soil health and nutrient uptake by plants and mineral availability (Mauromicale et al., 2011).
 Humic acid-based fertilizers increase crop yield (Mohamed et al, 2009), stimulate plant enzymes/hormones and improve soil fertility (Sarir et al., 2005).
 Humic compounds can help to improve the soil structure by increasing the amount of pore space and enhancing the air exchange, water movement, water holding capacity and root growth.
-As a result, better drought resistance and reduction in water usage can be done (Khattak and Muhammad, 2006 and Sharif et al., 2003).
+As a result, better drought resistance and reduction in water usage can be done (Khattak and Muhammad, 2006; Sharif et al., 2003).
 Besides water conservation, soil amendments have different, other benefits to quality of crop and soil (Peter et al., 2005 and Piccolo et al., 2007).